 Work out how much stamp duty you'll pay

 The NSW government is considering a "once in a generation" change to stamp duty, which will give home buyers the choice to pay either stamp duty upfront (and land tax where applicable), or to opt in to a new, smaller annual property tax instead of stamp duty.

-Use our stamp duty calculator to estimate how much you may need to pay for a given transaction in NSW.
+In the meantime, if you are looking to buy property in NSW, use our NSW stamp duty calculator to estimate how much you may need to pay in stamp duty.

 How is stamp duty calculated?

 Stamp duty is calculated on the total dutiable value of the property subject to the transaction.

 The current rates and thresholds for NSW are outlined below:

 |Value of the property subject to the transaction||Rate of duty|